The molluscum contagiosum virus (MCV) causes the infection. MCV spreads from contact with an infected person. This can happen through:

 Molluscum contagiosum may cause:

-- Small, flesh-colored, dome-shaped bumps with dimpling in middle
+- Small, flesh colored, dome shaped bumps with dimpling in the middle

-- White or waxy substance in the middle of bump
+- A white or waxy substance in the middle of bump

 - Many bumps clustered together